danielxfeng/42cursus/blog/push_swap.md

     ```
 ### Algorithm Section

+**Actually, there are something missed in "subject.pdf", but apeared in eval table.
+We have to optimize our algorithm for the 3 and 5 elements sorting.
+Therefore, the best solution is that: we pushed the numbers from stack a to stack b one by one, until there are only 3 elements in stack_a, and then we push them back by the algorithm below.**

 #### Challenges

 As per the project requirements, sorting **500 numbers** must be completed within **5500 operations**, implying an nearly **O(n log n)** time complexity.
 Additionally, with a dual-stack design, the space complexity is restricted to **O(n)**.